Watch Linda Ryan discuss how BCCA-Integrating Newcomers can help you access jobs faster!

 - visiting online job boards, and

 - contacting employment agencies.

 At the end of this time, if you still can’t find a good job, it’s time for a survival job to earn money.

-It’s vital to research how your profession works in Canada before you arrive in Canada.
+It’s vital to research how your profession works in Canada before you arrive.
 Many newcomers come to Canada thinking they will find a job in their profession easily.
 This isn’t always the case.
 Getting a job in Canada is easy if you conduct your job search the right way.
 This is why it is really important to research your profession before you arrive and start networking with people in your profession.

 What Kind of Survival Jobs Should I Look For?

-The answer is pretty simple.
 Most people will probably look for the highest-paying survival job they can find.
 This may not be the best approach.
 It is always best to find a survival job that is related to your profession in some way.